 Willkie also took up several important causes, including civil rights, even going on national radio in order to criticize both parties for ignoring racial issues.
 When he was made chairman of the board of Twentieth-Century Fox he worked with Walter White, executive secretary of the NAACP, to try to convince Hollywood to give black actors better treatment in films.

 Changes were promised, and some films featured black actors in major roles, but faced with objections from white Southerners, the studios reverted to giving blacks stereotyped roles after Willkie’s death in 1944.
-His influence was such that the NAACP named its headquarters the Wendell Willkie Memorial Building.
+Nevertheless, his influence was such that the NAACP named its headquarters the Wendell Willkie Memorial Building.

-Mary Pickford, with her tremendous influence, and no doubt supported by my great-uncle Louis B. Mayer, other studio moguls and Republican stars, did what she could to help Willkie’s campaign, including numerous radio interviews.
-But this letter reveals what she was also doing behind the scenes, working as many relevant angles as she could.
+Mary Pickford, with her tremendous reach, and no doubt supported by my great-uncle Louis B. Mayer, other studio moguls and Republican stars, did what she could to help Willkie’s campaign, including numerous radio interviews.
+This letter reveals what she was also doing behind the scenes, working as many relevant angles as she could.

-Mary Pickford believed her adopted country, America, could do better and she did something about it.
+Mary Pickford believed America could do better and she did something about it.
 I can only imagine how deeply disappointed she must have been when Willkie lost and Roosevelt was returned to the White House.

 “Though he never became President, he had won something much more important, a lasting place in American history.
 ‘He was a born leader,’ wrote historian Allan Nevins, ‘and he stepped to leadership at just the moment when the world needed him.’